 What is the best recovery after running?

-The best recovery immediately after running — especially a hard workout or a race — is to jog slowly or walk.
-Stretching and foam rolling while your muscles are still warm is also an excellent way to help boost post-run recovery.
-Next, think about fueling and hydrating — water and a mix of protein and carbohydrates will help your muscles begin repairing and rebuilding.
+Jogging or walking is the best way to recover immediately after running, especially after a hard workout or a race.
+Stretching and foam rolling while your muscles are still warm are also excellent ways to boost post-run recovery.
+Next, think about fueling and hydrating.
+Water and a mix of protein and carbohydrates will help your muscles begin repairing and rebuilding.

 How can I improve my recovery from exercise?

-Running recovery is a broad topic encompassing everything from doing an adequate post-workout cooldown to foam rolling and stretching, sitting in an ice bath, getting a massage, and managing nutrition, sleep, and life stress.
-Improving running recovery starts with treating it with equal importance as your running and training and giving it the same attention and emphasis that you would to a workout or a strength-training session.
+Running recovery is a broad topic that encompasses everything from an adequate post-workout cooldown to foam rolling and stretching, sitting in an ice bath, getting a massage, and managing nutrition, sleep, and life stress.
+Improving running recovery starts with treating it with equal importance as your running and training and giving it the same attention and emphasis as you would a workout or a strength-training session.

-Nutrition is another — making sure you’re properly fueling with the right mix of carbs and protein after each run.
+Nutrition is another important aspect of recovery.
+After each run, you should properly fuel with the right mix of carbohydrates and protein.
 Sleep, especially as your training volume increases, cannot be overemphasized.
 It’s the best opportunity for your body and brain to rest and recharge.

 For more tips and to explore recovery-related topics, look at our article on running and recovery.